-Related requirements: Access Control Applies to: Vote Capture Device
+Discussion Administrators are required to be authenticated before they can update the voting system, regardless of whether the updated done by a networked method or performed using physical media.

+Related requirements: 11.3.1-B – Multi-factor authentication for critical operations

+11.3.1-C – Multi-factor authentication for administrators

 14.4-B – Authenticated application updates

 The voting system must authenticate administrators before a software update to the voting system application and related software.